-A short while ago I bought some snowboarding pants (and a t-shirt) from DogFunk, an online store in America.
-I like DogFunk: they have a great selection, often have great sales and the staff are real friendly.
+A short while ago I bought some snowboarding pants (and a t-shirt).
 Even though the delivery charge was fairly high and knowing that some kind of import tax would have to be paid, the gear was still a good deal: total charge $88.33 (using our snowboard gear discount codes).

 Shortly after the order I received an email from UPS telling me that I hadn’t paid the import charges and that I sould contact them straight away… OK, no problem.
 But it was when I spoke to them that the deal went kinda crappy.
 I was set to pay duty tax, V.A.T and some admin fee because I wasn’t a UPS account holder!

 It’s probaby the case that I’m totally naive about all of this – but I wasn’t expecting to pay V.A.T.
 Worst of all though was the dibursement fee.
 A charge I incurred because UPS were handling the import procedures and I didn’t have an account with them.
 That’s nice.
 Sure there are costs that need to be covered but I wasn’t made aware of that before I ordered and chose UPS… maybe I should have trawled their site first and looked for small print?

 The total import charge was $36.49 – around 40% of the cost.
 But actualy when you take the delivery charge away, the goods only cost about $54, so the cost of importing them is looking pretty high!

 I actually thought I was gonna escape the payment; it was back in July when I spoke to them and they said that I would receive an invoice in the post.
 Getting on to two months later and it hadn’t arrived so I was kinda smiling… but what’s that saying they have about the certainty of taxes?
 Last week the letter below arrived – damn it 🙂